University of Texas at Arlington: Academics

 The College of Science consists of six departments: Biology, Chemistry & Biochemistry, Earth & Environmental Sciences, Mathematics, Physics and Psychology.
 The college offers over 50 bachelor's, master's and doctoral degree programs, including fast-track programs in select departments which allow students to earn advanced degrees in a shorter period of time than traditional degree programs.
 The college's faculty includes members of the National Academy of Sciences and the National Academy of Inventors as well as fellows in various professional organizations and recipients of numerous national, state, and UT System teaching awards.
 The college's High Energy Physics group is involved in ongoing experiments at the Large Hadron Collider at CERN and made major contributions to the discovery of the Higgs boson particle in 2012, working on detectors and computational data analysis.

 Graduates of the College of Education had a 95% pass rate on the Texas state licensure examination during the 2014–2015 academic school year.
 The College of Education certification pass rates have consistently been above the state average.

 The College of Liberal Arts offers unique programs such as Southwestern Studies and its Center for Mexican American Studies (CMAS) and Center for African American Studies (CAAS) offers minors in Mexican-American and African-American Studies, respectively.

 UT Arlington has the only accredited architecture, urban planning, and landscape architecture programs in the North Texas region.
 The College of Engineering in conjunction with the architecture department is the first and only to offer a bachelor's degree in architectural engineering in the region as well.

 The Interdisciplinary Studies program (INTS), a program under the Honors College, is one of the fastest-growing programs on campus.
 The INTS program allows students to custom build their own program of study resulting in either a B.A.I.S. or B.S.I.S. degree.
 Interdisciplinary studies is a 35-year-old academic field and the thirteenth-most popular major across the United States.
 The INTS program at UTA is the largest program of its kind in Texas.
 In building custom degree plans, students mix the required core components with various disciplinary components to meet the academic and professional needs of the student.

-The Honors College is a highly selective interdisciplinary college that caters to high-achieving undergraduate students of all majors and interests.
-UT Arlington's Honors College is the first of its kind in North Texas and third in Texas.
+The Honors College is a selective interdisciplinary college for high-achieving undergraduate students of all majors and interests.
+UT Arlington's Honors College was the first to become an Honors College in North Texas and third one across all of Texas.